Mizuno Wave Horizon Review Facts

 The Wave Horizon surrounds the foot with support.
 The bottom of the foot has U4icX technologies that add cushioning that matches the shape of the foot, although it becomes less supportive toward the end of a long run.
 The arch support is provided by the fan-shaped geometry and stabilizes the foot so that it does not turn too far inward.
 The top of the foot is also supported with the Mizuno Dynamotion Fit around the midfoot and the padding on the tongue, heel and collar.

 This shoe is designed for running on hard surfaces.
-The treads indicate that the shoe was meant for indoor surfaces such as the inside of a gym, or outdoor dirt or paved roads
+The threads indicate that the shoe was meant for indoor surfaces such as the inside of a gym, or outdoor dirt or paved roads

 , tracks, concrete, paths, or light trails.
 It can sometimes go on wet terrain but was not designed for slippery ice, snow, mud, or heavy trails.